NanoComp/meep/doc/docs/FAQ.md

 ### How can I contribute to the Meep project?

 [Pull requests](https://github.com/stevengj/meep/pulls) involving bug fixes, new features, and general improvements are welcome and can be made to the master branch on GitHub.
-This includes tweaks, revisions, and updates to the documentation which is also part of the [repository](https://github.com/stevengj/meep/tree/master/doc).
+This includes tweaks, revisions, and updates to this documentation which is also part of the [repository](https://github.com/stevengj/meep/tree/master/doc).

 ### Is there a standard reference on Meep?

-The technical details of Meep's inner workings are described in the peer-reviewed publication [MEEP: A flexible free-software package for electromagnetic simulations by the FDTD method](http://dx.doi.org/doi:10.1016/j.cpc.2009.11.008), Computer Physics Communications, vol. 181, pp. 687-702 (2010) [[pdf](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf)].
+The technical details of Meep's inner workings are described in the peer-reviewed publication [MEEP: A flexible free-software package for electromagnetic simulations by the FDTD method](http://dx.doi.org/doi:10.1016/j.cpc.2009.11.008), Computer Physics Communications, Vol. 181, pp. 687-702, 2010 [[pdf](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf)].
 Additional information is provided in the book [Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology](https://www.amazon.com/Advances-FDTD-Computational-Electrodynamics-Nanotechnology/dp/1608071707) in Chapters 4 ("Electromagnetic Wave Source Conditions"), 5 ("Rigorous PML Validation and a Corrected Unsplit PML for Anisotropic Dispersive Media"), 6 ("Accurate FDTD Simulation of Discontinuous Materials by Subpixel Smoothing"), and 20 ("MEEP: A Flexible Free FDTD Software Package").
+A summary is provided in a [colloquium presentation](https://www.youtube.com/watch?v=9CA949csYvM) at the College of Optical Sciences at the University of Arizona.

 Installation
 ------------